 You have your categories, and now it’s time to research.
 You’re probably not going to be able to research your whole trip in one sitting, so you’re going to have to prioritize your planning.
 You should always begin with the tours because they tend to sell out in advance, and then you’ll have to move on to the restaurants because you may have to make a reservation.
 Same with any spa treatment or luau.

 But you can take your time on research for the beaches and hikes.
 Most beaches and trails do not have a capacity limit so long as you go during the right time of the day.
 You just need to pick your favorite spots before landing in Hawaii.

-and restaurants will give you a great outline for your trip.
-You can then fill in the hikes, beaches, spas and nightlife.
+Booking your toursand restaurants will give you a great outline of your trip.
+You can then fill in the hikes, beaches, spas, and nightlife.
 A beautiful and unforgettable Hawaiian vacation should quickly come into focus, and you can be confident that you’ve picked the activities and locations that suit your personal tastes.

-You’ve effectively choose your own adventure.
+You’ve effectively chosen your own adventure.
 Take that, universe!